 Southport ArmedForces Festival

-A free town-wide celebration of the armed forces across Southport's Promenade, King's Gardens, Princes Park, and town centre.
+A free town-wide celebration across the Promenade, King's Gardens, Princes Park, and town centre.
 Military parades, fly-overs, Drumhead Service, and vehicle displays.
 27–28 June 2026.
+And the beginning of something bigger.

 Terry's Take